 Michael O’Rourke’s essays have appeared in North American Review, Gettysburg Review, ISLE, Capitalism Nature Socialism, and other journals, and four have been cited as “Notable” by the editors of Best American Essays.
 His book is Paul Bunyan Lives! and Other Tales from the Natural World.

 Adrienne Ross Scanlan’s essays have appeared in Pilgrimage, The Fourth River, Tikkun, Under the Sun, LabLit: The Culture of Science in Fiction & Fact, Tiny Lights: A Journal of Personal Narrative, the American Nature Writing anthology series, An Intricate Weave: Women Write on Girls and Girlhood, and other print or online publications.
 She has received a Seattle Arts Commission award, an Artist Trust Literature Fellowship, and her essay, “Salvage,” was recognized as “notable science and nature writing” in Best American Science and Nature Writing 2002.
-She is the nonfiction editor for the Blue Lyra Review (http://bluelyrareview.com), and her narrative nonfiction book, Turning Homeward – Restoring Hope and Nature in the Urban Wild (tentative title) will be published by Mountaineers Books in fall / winter 2016.
-Her website is adrienne-ross-scanlan.com and she can be reached at Adrienne@adrienne-ross-scanlan.com.
+She is the nonfiction editor for the Blue Lyra Review, and author of Turning Homeward — Restoring Hope and Nature in the Urban Wild (Mountaineers Books, Fall 2016).
+Visit her website at Adrienne-Ross-Scanlan.com or write her at Adrienne@adrienne-ross-scanlan.com.